EygonZhang/FX-BEMS/README.md

 # Fast XFoil-embedded - Blade Element Momentum Solver (FX-BEMS) ©
-This patented code was created by researchers Yixiao Zhang and Eddie Yin Kwee Ng from Nanyang Technological University (NTU), Singapore.
+This licensed code was created by researchers Yixiao Zhang and Eddie Yin Kwee Ng from Nanyang Technological University (NTU), Singapore.
 It describes a Python-based integrated system that utilizes an enhanced twist-blade BEM (Blade Element Momentum) algorithm coupled with XFoil to achieve refined modeling of blade forces.
 The portion of the code includes the following design process modules:

 **FX-BEMS_0**.
 Dividing the blade into elements;